lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 * `Envision the world 100 years from now.`

 However, crafting prompts is not always simple.
-Consider scenarios where a more elaborate response is desired, tailoring the response for a specific audience is crucial, pertinent information is within private documents not available to the models, or the response needs to adhere to a specific format.

 In fact, it is recommended to include all five components below wrapped in a prompt template.
 Otherwise, there could be a substantial reduction in response quality.
-We will delve into the details of prompt templates and the components in upcoming sections.

 1. Task description
 2. Task parameters
 3. Training data
 4. Retrieval augmented data
 5. Actual query

+In this tutorial, we will first delve into the details of prompt templates and prompt components.
+Then, we will teach you how to iterate and refine prompts to achieve optimal results and harness the full potential of a language model.
+Finally, we will show you how to use Lamini to execute prompts.

 ## Components of a Full Prompt